Radisson Blu Plaza Hotel, Oslo

 Radisson Blu Plaza Hotel, Oslo, formerly Radisson SAS Plaza Hotel, Oslo, known locally as Oslo Plaza, is situated in Oslo city centre.
 At 117 m tall, it is Norway's second tallest building.

-The building was designed by the architectural firm White.se and completed in 1989.
-The hotel was officially opened on March 14, 1990, by King Olav V of Norway.
+The building was designed by the architectural firm White Arkitekter and completed in 1989.
+The hotel was officially opened on 14 March 1990, by King Olav V of Norway.
 In 1992, a footbridge was built between the hotel and the Oslo Spektrum arena.
 The hotel was remodeled in 2012.

 The hotel has 37 floors and 678 rooms.
 There are a total of 1,500 beds, 140 business rooms and 20 suites.
-The tower's foundations are concrete, and it has reflective glass facades.
+The tower's foundations are concrete, and it has reflective glass façades.
 The uppermost floors are tapered with a steep diagonal roof on one side, leading to a sharp ridge.
 It also has an external glass elevator, which travels up to the bar/restaurant at the top.
 A lower block, three floors tall, contains the entrance, a lobby, restaurants and conference rooms.

-On the thirty-third and thirty-fourth floors (the top of the building), there is a swimming pool and a sauna.
+A swimming pool and a sauna are found on the thirty-third and thirty-fourth floors (the top of the building).

 Jennifer Fairgate

-The Oslo Plaza hotel is known for the mysterious death of an unidentified woman in 1995.
-On June 3, 1995, the body of a woman was found inside room 2805.
-She checked into the hotel with the false name of "Jennifer Fairgate", but she misspelled the last name as "Fergate" twice on hotel paperwork.
-On these forms, it appeared that a man by the name of Lois Fairgate checked in with her.
-Unfortunately, it's unclear of his involvement, identity, or location at the time of her death or during her stay.
-She provided a fake address for a small village in Belgium (the village of Verlaine).
-Her death was ruled a suicide with a Browning 9mm pistol found in her hand.
-However, the lack of gunshot residue and blood on her hand raised questions about the cause of death.
-No identification was found in the hotel room and the pistol's serial number was scratched off.
-Many theories suggest that Fairgate was a covert operative and she was involved with some sort of intelligence agency.
-Removing tags from clothing, removing serial numbers from weapons, and a false identity are all common practices of intelligence agents.